Kermes (dye)

 Kermes is a red dye derived from the dried bodies of the females of a scale insect in the genus Kermes, primarily Kermes vermilio.
 The Kermes insects are native in the Mediterranean region and are parasites living on the sap of the host plant, the Kermes oak (Quercus coccifera) and the Palestine oak (Quercus calliprinos).

 These insects were used as a red dye since antiquity by the ancient Egyptians, Mesopotamians, Indians, Greeks, Romans, and Iranians.
+The dye also served a number of ritual and practical purposes in the Hebrew Bible.

 The kermes dye is a rich red, a crimson.
 It has good colour fastness in silk and wool.
 It was much esteemed in the medieval era for dyeing silk and wool, particularly scarlet cloth.
-Post-medievally it was replaced by other red dyes, starting with cochineal.
+Following the Columbian exchange it was superseded by the similar, and more easily obtained, cochineal.

 Etymology

 Kermes ultimately derives from the Sanskrit word कृमिज or kṛmija meaning "worm-made".
 This was adopted into Persian and later Arabic as قرمز qermez.
 The modern English word kermes was borrowed from the French term kermès.